oneapi-src/document-automation/README.md

 #### **Model Conversion process with Intel Neural Compressor**
 Intel® Neural Compressor is used to quantize the FP32 Model to the INT8 Model.
-Optimzied model is used here for evaluating and timing Analysis.
+Optimized model is used here for evaluating and timing Analysis.
 Intel® Neural Compressor supports many optimization methods.
 In this case, we have used post training quantization with default quantization method to quantize the FP32 model.